Lei-Duan/Resource_for_data_driven_decisions/README.md

 # Resource_for_data_driven_decisions

 ## Here are some good resources to enhance your Data Driven Decisions.It's from my LinkedIn repost(credited to Randy Lao) and I do find it's quite useful.
-So mark here.
-Please feel free to folk.
+So I mark here.

+## Please feel free to folk if you feel in need of some DA/DS 101.

 - - -
 1. Introduction to Business Analytics (YouTube ~20min)